lavague-ai/LaVague/docs/index.md

 ## 🗺️ Roadmap

-TO keep up to date with our project backlog [here](https://github.com/orgs/lavague-ai/projects/1/views/2).
+To keep up to date with our project backlog [here](https://github.com/orgs/lavague-ai/projects/1/views/2).

 !!! warning "Security warning"
     Note, this project executes LLM-generated code using `exec`.
 This is not considered a safe practice.
 We therefore recommend taking extra care when using LaVague and running LaVague in a sandboxed environment!

 ## 📈 Data collection